yusuf-husayn/dos-ddos-lab/README.md

   <em>Figure 18.
 Combined attack scenario resulting in degraded Apache2 service availability on the target system.</em>
 </p>

-During the combined attack, the Apache2 service became completely unresponsive within seconds.
-Recovery was achieved by terminating the flood processes, with service restoration confirmed via netstat verification.
+During the combined attack, the Apache2 service became temporarily unavailable to legitimate clients within seconds.
+Recovery was achieved by terminating the flood processes, with service restoration confirmed using `netstat`.

 ---

 ## 10. Traffic Analysis (Wireshark)